Supporting since 2010

 The Orangutan Foundation, founded in 1990, works to protect the orangutan’s tropical forest habitat, support local communities, who are as dependent on the forest as the orangutans, and promote research and education.

-The Lamandau Wildlife Reserve is a conservation area spanning over 158,000 acres in western Central Kalimantan, Indonesian Borneo, that was established in 1998 from two former logging concessions.
+The Lamandau Wildlife Reserve is a conservation area spanning over 158,000 acres in western Central Kalimantan, Indonesian Borneo, that was established as a protected area in 1998 from two former logging concessions.
 The reserve is protected by manned guard posts, strategically located at important waterways, enabling the team to report any illegal activity.
 The Foundation also operates five orangutan post-release monitoring camps where field teams care for orphaned orangutans in a soft-release reintroduction programme and continuously monitor orangutans in the surrounding forest.
+By doing this, they can keep detailed records of wild and reintroduced orangutans and also provide essential medical attention and supplementary food when required.
+Two vets are responsible for the health and wellbeing of the orangutans.
 The young orangutans in the soft-release programme learn forest skills necessary for life in the wild and, once fully prepared, are then ready for release.

 From time to time, situations arise outside of the protected reserve that require the team to help with the rescue and translocation of wildlife in need.
 These rescues normally involve orangutans spotted in or near community lands or plantations, potentially putting them at risk of human-animal conflict.
 Veterinary assistance ensures the highest welfare standards are available to expertly treat these orangutans straight away before release into the Lamandau Wildlife Reserve.

-After seven years of learning, an orphaned orangutan, ten-year-old male ‘Boy’, graduated from the soft-release programme and started a new chapter in the protected Lamandau Wildlife Reserve, commencing his independent life in the wild.
-Boy was rescued from life as an illegal pet in a local village.
+- Highlights from 2024 confirm a wild birth to one of the females, after seven years of learning, an orphaned orangutan graduated from the soft-release programme and started a new chapter in the protected Lamandau Wildlife Reserve, and the other orangutans in the soft-release programme also progressed well.

-Reforestation also continued in over 40 hectares of degraded rainforest habitat.
-The reforestation process starts with staff and members of local villages gathering seedlings, which are subsequently grown in ‘eco-bags’ hand-woven by local women.
-Made from Nipa palm, eco-bags provide dual benefits of being a source of sustainable income and an alternative to plastic bags.
-Seedlings spend months developing into tree-saplings in nurseries, receiving intricate care and constant attention to ensure strong and healthy resulting plants.
+- Reforestation also continued in over 40 hectares of degraded rainforest habitat.
 36,500 saplings were planted in over 30 hectares of degraded rainforest.
 A further 14.4 hectares of saplings planted in previous years were also maintained through the process of ‘enrichment’, where failing tree-saplings are replaced by stronger ones.
 A total of 7,000 plants from 7 different species were used in this process to increase local rainforest diversity and success rates.